 I sat in horror for several seconds, imagining all the horrible places that colored pencil could possibly be going.
 It wasn’t until I pressed on and read more that I discovered what was going on here – and boy did I get that one wrong.

 Learning to Love the Goop

 You see, many colored pencil artists use Vaseline to help spread the pigment from their pencils more evenly across the page.
 The goop acts as a solvent – it provides a medium the tiny pigment particles can move through, allowing them to cover the paper more consistently.

-If you've read our guide to basic coloring techniques, you know that to get the boldest, richest colors, you need to force pigment down into the deepest crevices of the page teeth.
+If you’ve read our guide to basic colored pencil techniques for beginners, you know that to get the boldest, richest colors, you need to force pigment down into the deepest crevices of the page teeth.
 Sharp pencils can help you get deep into the page and remove that grainy white texture from your coloring.
-However, as a dry medium, the pigment particles don't move around much after they break off the tip of the pencil.
+However, as a dry medium, the pigment particles don’t move around much after they break off the tip of the pencil.